-Academic disciplinary actions are consistent with established policies and guidelines.
-Conditions or requirements to be fulfilled are determined on an individual student basis.
+Academic disciplinary actions are consistent with established policies and guidelines and will be determined on an individual basis.
 Any student in academic discipline is urged to contact an academic advisor to discuss a plan for academic success.
 The following are possible disciplinary actions:

-- 1. Action Pending: A student will be placed on "Action Pending" if the student's academic record for a term just concluded is incomplete.
-The transcript is reviewed again when final grades have been reported or after incomplete grades have lapsed. - 2.
-Academic Warning: A student will be sent a letter of Academic Warning if the student has a 2.0 (C) cumulative grade point average but has achieved less than a 2.0-grade point average in a given semester. - 3.
+Action Pending: A student will be placed on "Action Pending" if the student's academic record for a term just concluded is incomplete.
+The transcript is reviewed again when final grades have been reported or after incomplete grades have lapsed.

+Academic Warning: A student will be sent a letter of Academic Warning if the student has a 2.0 (C) cumulative grade point average but has achieved less than a 2.0-grade point average in each semester.

 Continued Academic Warning: If any of the above circumstances occur in the next semester of enrollment of a student on Academic Warning, the student is given the status of "Continued Academic Warning".

-- 4. Probation: A student will be placed on academic probation if a grade of less than "C" is earned in a course required in the nursing program, or if the student's cumulative grade point average and/or professional grade point average is/are less than 2.0.
+Probation: A student will be placed on academic probation if a grade of less than "C" is earned in a course required in the nursing program, or if the student's cumulative grade point average and/or professional grade point average is/are less than 2.0.
 For a student to be removed from academic probation, they must earn no grade less than "C" and repeat the deficient nonelective course.
 The following semester, the student must earn a "C" or higher in all courses to be taken off probation.
-If the course is a clinical or science course, the grade must be a "B- " or higher and must raise the cumulative grade point average and/or professional grade point average to at least a 2.0 to be taken off probation. - 5.

 Ineligible to Register in the School of Nursing: The School of Nursing requires a student to withdraw when they have failed two (2) required courses in the nursing program and/or are unable to achieve a cumulative 2.0-grade point average in the following term after they are placed on academic probation.
 A student's second attempt in a different term is equivalent to failing two courses.
 If, after grades are available to the School of Nursing, it is determined that a student is not eligible to be in classes for which they are registered, he or she will be disenrolled from said classes.